-Opportunity 1: Despite increased competition from other regional centres, Shepparton remains well-placed to continue to be the higher-order destination for retail and other services for the Goulburn Valley region and southern New South
+Opportunity 1: Despite increased competition from other regional centres, Shepparton remains well-placed to continue to be the higher-order destination for retail and other services for the Goulburn Valley region and southern New South Wales.

-Wales.

-Response: The Strategy will ensure that, as a priority, the regional service role of activity centres.

-Shepparton is maintained and enhanced through the continued growth and improvement in the range and quality of facilities and services available in that represent a solid basis for increasing visitation from tourists and other visitors in the future.
+Response: The Strategy will ensure that, as a priority, the regional service role of Shepparton is maintained and enhanced through the continued growth and improvement in the range and quality of facilities and services available in activity centres.